PerSolibakke/TenkeTank-NCE-iKuben/README.md

 This tecknology stack aims to visualise the possiblites arrising from interdisipliary collaboration.
 Along with providing a better overview for contributors aswell as for outsiders .

 ## Acknowledgements
-This tecknology stack reuses parts of the graphical logic used in: 'https://github.com/ntnu-informatikk-2021/SDG-ontology-visualizer' following the GPL3 lisence.
-This logic is based on d3 ('https://d3js.org/')
+This tecknology stack reuses parts of the graphical logic used in: 'https://github.com/ntnu-informatikk-2021/SDG-ontology-visualizer', which is project in association with Trondheim Muncipality and NTNU, following the GPL3 lisence.
+This logic is based on d3 ('https://d3js.org/').